 But the worst piece of disinfo promoted by Bloom is the idea that I had nothing to do with spreading 420 ceremonies around the world, when, in fact, I was the first person to announce that 420 was evidence of the spiritual powers of cannabis.
 Until I began organizing 420 ceremonies, the only 420 ceremony being held was in Marin County.
 Bloom claims that Deadheads created 420 ceremonies, which is not true.
 It was students at San Rafael High School that organized the first 420 ceremonies.
 The Waldos were fans of the New Riders of the Purple Sage, not “Deadheads.”

-Aside from the 4:20 PM council, the Cannabis Cup crew, specifically the Temple Dragons, began holding 4:20 AM celebrations at the Quentin Hotel lobby.
-(This was Rocker T’s idea and he will be performing at the Medical Cup after party in San Francisco this weekend.)
-The 4:20 AM ceremonies soon became very crowded as word leaked out that this was the best party at the Cannabis Cup.
-Hundreds of people took photos of themselves in the Quentin lobby next to a clock as proof they attended a 4:20 AM Cannabis Cup ceremony.
-(During this time, I also began using 420 as a central element of the Whee! festival in Oregon, and the following year, the ceremony was picked up on by the Seattle Hempfest.
+Eventually, the Cup crew, specifically the Temple Dragons, began holding 4:20 AM celebrations at the Quentin Hotel lobby.
+(This was Rocker T’s idea.)
+The 4:20 AM ceremonies quickly became crowded when word leaked out they were the best parties at the Cup.
+Hundreds of people took photos of themselves in the Quentin lobby next to a clock as proof they attended a 4:20 AM ceremony.
+In 1997, I began using 420 as a central element of the Whee! festival in Oregon, and the following year, the ceremony was picked up on by the Seattle Hempfest.
 If Whee had been allowed to continue, it would be as big as the Seattle Hempfest, but just as I was forced to give up the Freedom Fighters, I was also forced to give up the world’s biggest hempfest.

-The 420 events at the Cannabis Cup became so popular, in fact, that the tour agent, Air Tech, decided to change the name of the official tour to the event to “420 Tours.”
-They set up a website under that name and were soon contacted by Steve Waldo, who indicated that he and his friends had started the 420 fad.
+After 420 caught on, the tour agent, Air Tech, changed their name to “420 Tours.”
+They set up a website and were soon contacted by Steve Waldo, who indicated he and his friends started the 420.
 I flew out to San Francisco to meet with Steve and check out his claims.
-I returned to the office a few days later and announced I’d discovered the true origins of 420, and it wasn’t a police code.
+I returned to the office a few days later and announced I’d discovered the origins of 420, and it wasn’t a police code.